Jithendra1101/ScoreMyResume/README.md

 A: Your data is stored securely and can be deleted at any time by the user.

 **Q: Who built this project?**
-A: This project was built by Jithendra Reddy.
+A: This project was built by Jithendra Varma.
 See contact details below.

 ---